 Keratinocytes proliferate in the basal layer and are composed of keratin intermediate filaments K5 and K14.
 As the keratinocytes rise into the suprabasal layers, they characteristically differentiate into K1 and K10.
 In the granular layer, lipids and proteins are produced by the lamellar granules and fill in the crevices between the keratinocytes in the stratum corneum.
 High molecular weight polymers form by cornified envelope proteins (loricrin, involucrin, filaggrin) crosslinking.
 The cornified envelope is formed through the process of terminal differentiation, where the keratinocyte becomes dehydrated and flattens into a polyhedron referred to as terminal corneocyte.
 The lipid layer fills in between the corneocytes, functioning as the "mortar" and corneocytes as "bricks."
 This lipid layer is important for keeping water in the body.

-During keratinocyte differentiation, the cells change from dividing to nondividing cells as they migrate to the surface through the granular layer.
-This process is regulated by three major MAP kinase pathways.
+During keratinocyte differentiation, the cells change from dividing to non-dividing cells as they migrate to the surface through the granular layer.
+Three major MAP kinase pathways regulate this process.
 These pathways are activated by calcium influx, epidermal growth factor, and tumor necrosis factor.
 The process also uses protein kinase C isoforms.
 Once keratinocytes turn profilaggrin into filaggrin, they undergo changes into late terminal differentiation and are irreversibly committed to the process of differentiation.
 Differentiation ends when proteolytic and nucleolytic activity destroys the cellular organelles and DNA.
-Increased intracellular calcium forms the cornified envelope by activating transglutaminase, which then works to covalently crosslink structural proteins such as loricrin, involucrin, and filaggrin.
-Finally, insoluble lipids attach and the outermost layer of the epidermis is complete.
+Increased intracellular calcium forms the cornified envelope by activating transglutaminase, which then covalently crosslinks structural proteins such as loricrin, involucrin, and filaggrin.
+Finally, insoluble lipids attach, and the outermost layer of the epidermis is complete.